HakYam/8_linkedinClone/README.md

 ## Overview

-This project is a LinkedIn Clone built using React and Vite, along with Firebase for backend services.
+This project is a LinkedIn Clone built using **React and Redux**, along with **Firebase** for backend services.
 It aims to replicate key functionalities of LinkedIn, providing a professional networking platform where users can connect, share posts.

 ## Features